While many Latino families are looking forward to a traditional Christmas meal of roasted pork with all the trimmings, Chef consultant Ricardo Cardona

 , and Hudson River Cafe

 , Chef Ricardo Cardona

 has developed a reputation for creating menus with bold Latin flavors

 in buzzy spots.
 And he’ll attempt to do the same–albeit in a more fine dining-format–at the forthcoming Z-Bar

 (605 West 48th Street), which is slated to open on a Hell’s Kitchen rooftop early next month.

 The neighborhood, he says, particularly appeals to him.
-“I’ve been a pioneer in neighborhoods up to this point,” he explains, pointing to his restaurants in Washington Heights and Harlem.
+“I’ve been a pioneer write me an essay in neighborhoods up to this point,” he explains, pointing to his restaurants in Washington Heights and Harlem.
 “It’s challenging to open here.
 It’s a rooftop, and nobody is really opening restaurants within those two blocks.
 There aren’t many people walking by.
 It’s a destination place.
 Most of the restaurants that I’ve opened have kind of been like that.”
 CLICK FOR MORE…